Kimberly Dam Logo

 It can look like leaving before you’re ready.

-It can look like stepping out of something without a clear “next.”
+It can look like stepping out of something without a clear direction in sight.

 Letting go of community before another one fully forms.